 MEDICINE-431C.
 ADULT ALLERGY AND CLINICAL IMMUNOLOGY.
 The adult allergy and clinical immunology elective consists of direct patient care, didactic sessions, independent readings and hands-on training of various clinical and laboratory test modalities that are used in clinical practice.
 This elective will provide exposure to patients with various allergic and immunologic disorders including allergic rhinitis, sinusitis, asthma, hypersensitivity pneumonitis, allergic conjunctivitis, diseases associated with autoimmunity, immunodeficiencies and allergic skin diseases.
 Additionally, the student will obtain handson practice with allergy skin testing as well as conducting other immunology labs.
 The schedule and content can be individualized on the basis of the student's needs and goals.
-Students should page the course instructor, Dr. John Sundy at 970-5637 prior to start date to arrange meeting location.
+Students should page the course instructor, Dr. John Sunday at 970-5637 prior to start date to arrange meeting location.
+Secondary contact: Stephanie Woodside at 919-668-2169.
 Credit: 4.
 Max.
-1. Sundy, Lugar and Williams
+1. John Sunday, MD/PhD; Lugar and Williams.